Want the secondhand scoop?

 Shoppers can browse vintage styles alongside new designs on the platform, via type of product or boutique.
 A “Trending Now” section curates selections from across the marketplace, and filters allow users to drill down into vintage-only or specific era searches.

 Sellers must be approved to join — the platform is very selective — and have at least 15 items to launch.
 The platform is stringent about shipping and delivery times and feedback ratings in order for sellers to remain in good standing.
-They also receive opportunities for editorial coverage on the ASOS Marketplace website and social media, plus access to the ASOS expert team for best practices on e-commerce.

 Cost to list: